ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * *Set1/Set2*: Select two cohorts to be compared

    * *Min Log2 Fold Difference*: Fold difference is a measure of how much the intensity of a group changes from one cohort to another.
-User can set the minimum threshold for this value in log(base 2) format.
+User can set the minimum threshold for this value in log\ :sub:`2`\ format.

    * *Min Intensity*: Groups with all peak intensities less than this value will be filtered out from the comparison process.